RubenSmit/wireless-communication/docs/system-documentation.md

 The NRF52 will act as a BLE Peripheral.
 A potentiometer will be attached to the NRF52 and the angle of this potentiometer can be read by a connected central.

 ### FiPy
-The FiPy will also act as a BLE Peripheral.
+The FiPy will act as a BLE Peripheral.
 It will be attached to a servo and the current angle of this servo can be read by a connected central.
 It will also be possible to set a new angle for the servo.

 ### Android phone
 On the android phone a appplication will run that displays a dashboard.
 It will function as a BLE Central and connect to NRF52 and FiPy peripherals.
 It wil read the angle of the potentiometers of connected NRF52 peripherals and display those on the dashboard.
 When the angle of a potentiometer changes the dashboard is updated.
 The current angle of the servos of connected FiPy peripherals is also displayed.
 Using the dashboard the angle of the servos can be changed.